Tolerance Stack Up Analysis:

 • Set up your tolerance stack as usual when working with clearances.

-• For every clearance, add a guiding line on each side
+• For every clearance, add a help/leader-line on each side.

-• When performing tolerance stack-up analysis with pin-joints, best practise is to place the pin-joint in a neutral position
+• When performing tolerance stack-up analysis with pin-joints, best practice is to place the pin-joint in a neutral position

 By submitting, you accept RD8's Privacy Policy and Terms of Service.